A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Reproducing the time evolution of individual simulated FIRE-2 halos

 \subsection{Halo baryon fractions}

 Since we roughly reproduce the time evolution of the masses of the different components of the FIRE-2 halos, it is natural to ask what our model implies for the baryon fractions of halos.
 Figure \ref{fig:fbar} shows the average halo baryon fraction since $z=2$ as measured from the particle data and as predicted by our model.
 We have verified that the baryon fractions are roughly constant since $z=2$ so taking the average is a good summary statistic.
 We reproduce the trend in FIRE-2 which is that dwarfs have $\lesssim10\%$ of the universal baryon fraction $f_{\rm b}=0.158$.
 In our model, this happens because of two things: (1) the preventative feedback parameter $f_{\rm prev}$ suppresses cosmic accretion, and (2) the CGM can become overpressurized which ejects previously accreted baryons.
-Thus our model naturally explains why we may expect reduced baryon fractions in dwarfs but the universal value in MW-mass halos.
+Since $f_{\rm prev}$ provides a rough upper limit on the halo baryon fraction, having $f_{\rm b}<f_{\rm prev}$ indicates that CGM overpressurization is important, and this is indeed the case for the lowest mass halos in our model.